By dave | January 2, 2023

 Bitmap/Widget creation utility window

-To add an image either copy an image from a tool such as GIMP or other editing package onto the clipboard (ensure it has a transparency) and paste it into the window using CTRL-V (macOS use CMD-V).
-You can also add images by clicking the “Add image” button.
-Either way it will go into the next available slot.
-If you’re creating a widget, ensure you add them in order.
+To add an image either copy an image from a tool such as GIMP or other editing package onto the clipboard, then paste it into the window using CTRL-V (macOS use CMD-V) or choose “Load Image” to load from a file.
+This will open the following dialog:

 Exporting Bitmaps as code